Open to the Public

 Until now there has been no park or preserve dedicated to these historic forests.
 And conservationists estimate the vast majority already has been destroyed.
 The Nature Conservancy hopes that this preserve will do for the ancient crosstimbers what the Tallgrass Prairie Preserve north of Pawhuska has done for tallgrass.

-The Keystone Ancient Forest is open for free hikes on the second Saturday of each month from 8am to 2pm.
-Volunteer trail guides greet visitors near the entrance and can answer questions or even hike with you, if you choose.
-The forest is closed to hiking at any other times than these limited monthly hikes.
+The Keystone Ancient Forest Preserve is owned and operated by the City of Sand Springs and is open for free hikes on selected days each month.
 Pets are not allowed.
-For more information, please visit the City of Sand Springs website at www.sandspringsok.org or call The Sand Springs Parks and Recreation Department M–F, 8am–5pm at (918) 246-2561.
+To arrange a visit, please visit the City of Sand Springs website at www.sandspringsok.org or call The Sand Springs Parks and Recreation Department M–F, 8 a.m. – 5 p.m. at (918) 246-2561.